-For this reason, we may in limited circumstances, at our discretion, make an adjustment to the CESS penalty for REZ projects and businesses with single asset RAB.
+For this reason, we may in limited circumstances, at our discretion, make an adjustment to the CESS penalty for REZ projects, or other projects delivered under relevant jurisdictional frameworks, and businesses with single asset RAB.
 This may include reducing the penalties that we have applied, or would apply, to the NSP under a CESS following an ex post review.
+This would only apply where an ex post review provision exists in the relevant jurisdictional framework, and we undertook an ex post review that found that overspent capex is efficient.
 We will adjust the amount to account for the time value of money.